Hunt Information

 How do hints work?

-When puzzles drop, teams will gain one hint request every three hours, which you can use to ask for help on any puzzle.
-This can be something like a nudge in the right direction (i.e. you give us your progress on the puzzle and we will try to get you unstuck) or an answer to a question (e.g. “Which answers to these crossword clues are wrong?”).
+You can use hint requests to ask for help on any puzzle.
+This can be something like a nudge in the right direction (i.e. you give us your progress on the puzzle and we will try to get you unstuck) or an answer to a question (e.g. "Which answers to these crossword clues are wrong?").
 You can only have one open hint request at a time.
+Teams will gain one hint request every 3 hours in the in-person event and one hint request every 6 hours in the remote event.

 If you are a beginner student team or a team with a strong on-site presence that is not in the running to win, we will also visit you frequently to check on your progress and help you along.
-If you are struggling, do not hesitate to reach out — the event is meant to be fun, and we want to ensure no hunter is left behind!
+If you are struggling, even if you have no hints available, do not hesitate to reach out — the event is meant to be fun, and we want to ensure no hunter is left behind!
 If you want someone on HQ to come and visit you, you can email us at any time.

-You may use any external sources for help, including other people, as long as they are not helping other teams and are not actively participating in the hunt.
+Other than LLMs, you may use any external sources for help, including other people (as long as they are not helping other teams and are not actively participating in the hunt).

 - Online wordplay solvers like nutrimatic, qat, or OneLook